PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Description & Description

--   **Summary**: The text can be formatted thanks to the TinyMCE editor A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic
+-   **Summary** - Text input - Language-Selector - The text can be formatted thanks to the TinyMCE editor

--   **Description**: The text can be formatted thanks to the TinyMCE editor A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic
+-   **Description** - Text input - Language-Selector - The text can be formatted thanks to the TinyMCE editor

 ### Categories

 - **Associated categories**: